xTool O1 Omni Printer test unit coming soon

 Open ink calculatorThe launch questions that still decide ownership cost.

-This is where a canonical reference page beats hype.
+This is where a careful buyer guide beats hype.
 The machine can look exciting and still be a bad fit if the ink model, service path, filters, maintenance cycles, or accessory pricing do not match the work you plan to sell.

 - Final standalone MSRP and bundle pricing